katrinamo/TwitrScrapr/README.md

 # TwitrScrapr
-A twitter scraper that searches for tweets with certain keywords
+A twitter scraper that searches for tweets with certain keywords.

+Powered by tweepy!